Cold War Spain

 Spain's Cold War Spies

 Leon Degrelle became an adviser to Franco during the creation of the bases, but he also had another role in his adopted country.
-From the end of the Second World War onwards, Franco realised that he was the only fascist leader left in Europe, and to guard against any uprisings against him, he cultivated an old guard of fascists around him.
+From the end of the Second World War onward, Franco realised that he was the only fascist leader left in Europe, and to guard against any uprisings against him, he cultivated an old guard of fascists around him.
 During WW2 a Spanish division had fought with German troops on the Eastern Front where Degrelle had fought.
 They were composed entirely of volunteers dedicated to Nazi ideology.
 The “Blue Shirts” as they were called, fought alongside regular German divisions and took part in the siege of Leningrad.
 The Germans had a poor opinion of the Spanish troops and considered them to be undisciplined and indolent.
 However, by the end of the war, they had won a measure of respect from the Wehrmacht.

 These veterans had returned home to Spain in dribs and drabs and formed into a neo-Nazi group around Franco.
 Leon Degrelle played a large part in its formation along with Otto Skorzeny.